Toric flat families, valuations, and applications to projectivized toric vector bundles: Introduction

 \section{Introduction}

-Let $\k$ be an algebraically closed field, and $A$ a positively-graded $\k$-algebra.
-We fix a lattice $N$ with dual lattice $M = \Hom(N, \Z)$, and we let $Y(\Sigma)$ denote the toric variety over $\k$ associated to a rational fan $\Sigma$ in $N$.
-In \cite{Klyachko}, Klyachko shows that toric vector bundles $\E$ can be classified by vector spaces equipped with systems of filtrations.
-In this paper we extend this classification to affine toric flat families over toric varieties.
-To accomplish this, we introduce tropical geometry over the semifield $\O_N$ of integral piecewise-linear functions on the lattice $N$, and the concept of a Khovanskii basis for valuations into $\O_N$.
-The appropriate translations of the computational notions surrounding Khovanskii bases and tropical geometry allow us to prove finiteness results for the global coordinate rings of flat toric families, and in particular toric vector bundles.
+We use ideas from Gr\"obner theory and tropical geometry to give a classification of torus equivariant flat families over a toric variety base (toric flat families), far extending Klaychko's classification of equivariant vector bundles on toric varieties (toric vector bundles).
+We use our techniques to give an algorithm to establish that a given projectivized toric vector bundle is a Mori dream space.
+In particular, this recovers many known constructions of such Mori dream spaces in the literature (\cite{Gonzalez}, \cite{GHPS}, \cite{Hausen-Suzz}, \cite{Nodland}) and gives a systematic way to produce many new classes of examples.
+Below we first give an overview of the paper and then explain the main results in more detail.

 Let $R$ be a positively graded finitely generated $\k$-domain with $X=\Proj(R)$ the corresponding irreducible projective variety with $\dim(X) = n$.
-Given a full rank valuation $\v: R\setminus\{0\} \to \Z^{n+1}$, the theory of Newton-Okounkov bodies assigns to $R$ a convex body $\Delta(R, \v) \subset \R^n$ which encodes asymptotic information about $R$ and hence geometric information about $(X, \mathcal{O}(1))$.
+Given a full rank valuation $\v: R\setminus\{0\} \to \Z^{n+1}$, the theory of Newton-Okounkov bodies assigns to $R$ a convex body $\Delta(R, \v) \subset \R^n$ which encodes asymptotic information about the Hilbert function of $R$ and hence geometric information about $(X, \mathcal{O}(1))$.
 When the value semigroup $S(R, \v):=\v(R \setminus\{0\})$ is finitely generated, we say that $(R, \v)$ has a \emph{finite Khovanskii basis}.
-In this case one has a flat family over the affine line $\mathbb{A}^1$ with generic fiber $X$ and special fiber $X_0$, the toric variety associated to the semigroup $S(R, \v)$.
+In this case one has a flat family over the affine line $\mathbb{A}^1$ with generic fiber $X$ and the special fiber $X_0$, the projective toric variety associated to the semigroup $S(R, \v)$.
 Such a family is called a \emph{toric degeneration} (see \cite{Anderson}).
-The Khovanskii basis theory is concerned with the computational side of the Newton-Okounkov bodies theory and provides a far extension of the computational algebra tools of Gr\"obner basis and SAGBI basis theories to this setting (see \cite{Kaveh-Manon-NOK}).
+The Khovanskii basis theory is concerned with the computational side of the Newton-Okounkov bodies theory.
+It provides a means to generalize Gr\"obner basis theory for polynomial rings to much larger classes of finitely generated algebras $R$ (see \cite{Kaveh-Manon-NOK, Ehrmann}).